harviator/jon-harvey-react-portfolio/README.md

 ## Process

-* For this project our previous portfolio was our starter code.
-* I started with copying my previous HTML & CSS code into the React app.
-Then I broke the HTML code into react components
+* I started with copying my previous portfolio code into the React app.
+Then I broke the HTML code into react components.
 * The biggest challenges for this project was getting use to React, but all in all it was a good experience.
 * The successes for this project was breaking down the previous code into components to be used by React in a single page structure.
-* Credit to my tutor, TA's, and classmates for their help.

 ## Screen Shot